 Those already here by that date can get confirmation that they have the right to stay in the UK before 30 June 2021.
+If you have missed the deadline, you should still apply and give reasons why you are applying after 30 June 2021.

 If you have lived in the UK continuously for 5 years, you will be given Settled Status or Indefinite Leave to Remain.
 You can live permanently in the UK.

-If you have lived in the UK continuously for less than 5 years, you will be given Pre-Settled Status or Limited Leave to Remain.
+If you have lived in the UK continuously for less than 5 years, you will be given Pre-Settled Status or Limited Permission to Remain.
 You can live and work in the UK and you can apply for Settled Status once you have been here for 5 years.

 If you have a Permanent Residence Card you will still need to apply.